 Growing your own food in Las Vegas not only gives you fresher, tastier food to eat, but it brings a satisfaction to your soul that you can’t get from just picking up food from your local grocery store.
-But, growing your own food is not something that just happens in the growing season, it is something that should encompass the entire year to some extent or another.
+However, growing your own food is not something that just happens in the growing season.
+It is something that should encompass the entire year to some extent or another.

 The winter is not the normal growing season, but it is very important to having a successful garden.
 First, all the previous season’s plants that have now perished should be pulled out and discarded.
-Next, this is the time to plan your gardens for the upcoming year.
-Crops need to be rotated from time to time so that nutrients can be replaced in beds and parasites can’t get too comfortable.
-Winter is the time to start specific seed crops indoors that you will later transplant into your garden container. it is also the time to make sure you are restoring the nutrients to your soil to prepare for the upcoming growing season by planting cover crops in your planting beds which add nutrients to the soil by fixing nitrogen at their roots.
+Next is the time to plan your gardens for the upcoming year.
+Crops need to be rotated from time to time so that nutrients can be replaced in beds.
+This also prevents parasites from getting too comfortable.
+Winter is the time to start specific seed crops indoors that you will later transplant into your garden container.
+It is also the time to make sure you are restoring the nutrients to your soil to prepare for the upcoming growing season.
+You can do this by planting cover crops in your planting beds which add nutrients to the soil by fixing nitrogen at their roots.

 Spring is an exciting time for the garden.
-Spring is where you get to see plants starting to grow and develop fruit and vegetables which will one day grace your kitchen table and fill your belly with goodness.
-But Spring is also a time where we will need to plan protection for our tender young plants from the excessive winds that can burn them up and blow them down.
-Spring will also need a larger investment of your time as you lay the plants out and plant them into their assigned spots in your garden.
+It’s when you get to see plants starting to grow and develop fruit and vegetables which will one day grace your kitchen table and fill your belly with goodness.
+However Spring is also a time where we will need to plan protection for our tender young plants from the excessive winds that can burn them up and blow them down.
+This season often requires a larger investment of your time as you lay the plants out and plant them into their assigned spots in your garden.

-Summer continues the growing process with the early summer producing the first fruits of our labor so to speak.
-Early Summer is a time to continue to tend to your maturing and mostly matured plants by feeding and weeding and directing the growth patterns you desire.
-Summer is also when you are going to have to protect your veggies and fruits from the multi-legged and winged predators that are also looking to enjoy the fruits of your labor.
-This will always take more effort if you desire to do this without tainting your food with man-made chemical products and instead use more organic and natural methods.
+Summer continues the growing process with the early summer producing the first fruits of our labor.
+This season is when you are going to have to protect your veggies and fruits the most from the multi-legged and winged predators that are also looking to enjoy the fruits of your labor.
+Preventing them will take more effort if you desire to do this without tainting your food with man-made chemical products and instead use more organic and natural methods.
 Towards the middle and end of summer, some of your plants will perish and others will stop producing but resist the temptation to ignore your garden at this point or the weeds will eventually make your life miserable.
 Also, this is a good time to start your Fall crop seedlings indoors.

 Fall rejuvenates some existing plants so that they start fruiting again but also gives us an opportunity to plant a winter crop of plants that we can enjoy into the early Spring.
 This is an especially good season for hot peppers, so be prepared with your dehydrator and your salsa recipes.